Aditya0257/fintransact/README.md

 - Postgres DB with Prisma ORM
 - Recoil (Client side state management)

+### Completed:
+CI/CD pipeline for automatic integration on commit by running build tests whenever we have pull request on master branch

 ### To be implemented:

 - CI-CD pipeline for automatic integration on commit by running build tests and deployment to EC2 Server as a docker image